Kong/lua-resty-dns-client/README.md

 Overview
 ========

-Lua library containing a dns client and utilities to parse dns configuration files; `resolv.conf` and `/etc/hosts`
+Lua library containing a dns client and utilities to parse dns configuration files; `resolv.conf` and `/etc/hosts`.

+The module is currently OpenResty only.

 Features
 ========